jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 | `NonPersisted Data` | Copying data that does not need to be persisted, such as calculated values or temporary state, from the old [`ViewModel`](#viewmodels) to the new.
 | `Redirect` | Redirecting the user to a different page or action by returning a different [`ViewModel`](#viewmodels).
 The UI layer can respond by redirecting to the appropriate page, such as to a success page or back to the home screen.

 This seems a bit of a throw-together of concepts, but that's how it is for a [combinator `class`](patterns-business-logic.md#facade).
-It is recommended to separate these steps, so that they do not get intermixed or entangled.
+Separating these steps is recommended, so that they do not get intermixed or entangled.

 Not all of the steps need to be present. [`ToEntity`](#toviewmodel) / [`Business`](layers.md#business-layer) / [`ToViewModel`](#toviewmodel) might be the typical steps.
 Slight variations in order of the steps are possible.